Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 - The app can now be run locally by typing python manage.py in the terminal and will be available in your browser using the address `http://127.0.0.1:8000`.

 ## Credits

 - Detailed deployment section was taken from [this](https://github.com/iainm342/milestone-4/blob/master/README.md) repository.
 - Reviews are based upon [this](https://github.com/iainm342/milestone-4) Repo
 - All images used belong to their respective parties.
-As of now this is Marvel and DC.
+As of now this is Marvel and DC however many more can be added.
 - Contact app is based on [this](https://github.com/atiqbeenrahim/milestone-project-04/tree/main/contact) Repo
+- Code Institute for introducing me to the ways of web development, and the entire project was based upon the walkthrough project Boutique Ado.

 ### Content